How Do You Get Dried Expanding Foam off with Some Ways that Won’t Hurt You

 · Baby Powder

-How do you get dried expanding foam off?
-Use the baby powder and apply it to the affected area.
-How much powder you should apply depends on the expanding foam on your skin.
+Use baby powder and apply it to the affected area.
+The amount of powder you should apply depends on the amount of expanding foam on your skin.
 Once you have applied the powder, rub your hands together.
+If this doesn’t work, you can try washing the area with soap and warm water to help loosen the foam.

 Read also: How to Get Spray Foam Off Hands Quickly?